Everything you need to know to open a company in the US from overseas

 4 - Get a registered agent

 Being abroad requires you to select a registered agent, which is a business or individual responsible for receiving legal documents on behalf of the company.
 If your business has a physical address in the state in which it's being registered, then the entity can serve as its own agent.
+Your registered agent must be a resident of the state your company is being incorporated in, or an entity authorized to conduct business in that region.

 5 - File your company with the state